-We are proud of our great schools and have invested tens of millions of pounds in making them even better.
-We are geographically well connected and are strategically positioned at the gateway of Wales and England.
-We have high numbers of business start-ups, unemployment is low and we are part of the Cardiff Capital Region with the potential to bring economic benefits to the area.
-We continue to create the conditions for local social action and to ensure nobody is left behind.
-However, we do face some big challenges.
-Funding for local government is declining; Monmouthshire already receives the lowest amount of funding per person of any local authority in Wales - £989 compared to an average of £1,320.
-Being a largely rural county means that we do not benefit from the economies of scale that urban areas have.
+Almost two years ago, we published our first Corporate Plan.
+We wanted to let you know what you could expect from us, as your local authority, in the medium term.
+We are proud of our great schools, and have invested tens of millions of pounds opening a brand new, state of the art school and leisure facility in Monmouth.
+We are geographically and strategically well-connected at the gateway of Wales and England.
+Since 2017, we've seen an increase in the number of businesses in the county and have worked hard as a member of the Cardiff Capital Region to continue to grow the local economy.
+We continue to create the conditions for local social action and to ensure nobody is left behind developing a Social Justice Strategy that demonstrates our commitment to address inequalities and improve outcomes for the people and communities.

+We continue to face some big challenges.
+We are still by some way the lowest funded authority, per person, in Wales.
+We continue to work hard to use the money we receive as efficiently and effectively as possible, being a largely rural county means that we do not benefit from the economies of scale that urban areas have.
 Centralising services in one place in the middle of the county will not work for residents of Caldicot or Abergavenny.
 We also have an ageing population, which brings many benefits, but also challenges for functions such as Health and Social Services.
 We need to ensure families can afford to live here and that we have enough people of working age to create local wealth and deliver key services.

-With less money, we will not be able to keep doing everything that we have done in the past.
-We will listen to our communities, find out what matters to them and focus on these areas.
+Budget pressures mean we will not be able to keep doing everything that we have done in the past.
+We will continue to listen to our communities, find out what matters to them and focus on these areas.
+This mid-term refresh of the Corporate Plan, has allowed us to review the latest evidence and thinking on issues of importance to our communities and ensure our attention remains on the significant issues for Monmouthshire.
 We are keen to help communities build their own resilience.
 We believe in social justice and are committed to a fair and equal society.
 We believe in helping people create communities that they feel they belong to whilst supporting their well-being.
 All this means that people have responsibilities as well as rights.
 Our officers and councillors will not have all of the answers and we need to make it easier for people to get involved in shaping their own futures.
 We will continue to broaden our horizons, developing innovative solutions to ensure the council can keep pace with expectations.
 At the same time, we will ensure our contribution to the wider county works hard at creating the conditions for a thriving economy, connected and sustainable communities and an ecologically resilient and culturally rich environment.